zholdoshov/antra-assignments/advanced_training/theoretical_questions/assignment6/Solution.md

 ## What is virtual dom?

-How does rendering happen in React?
-React handles rendering for us, but it's important to understand how it works because sometimes bad code can cause infinite re-renders, which can crash our app.
 React uses a Virtual DOM (a.k.a. `VDOM`) that knows when and how to render our application.
 It's a representation of the original DOM.
 When an update happens, React creates a Virtual DOM and then compares it (using a `diffing` algorithm) with the previous Virtual DOM.
 React updates the original DOM only where changes occurred.
 The process that updates the real DOM is called `reconciliation`.